magoma394/React.JS-learning/Paradise Nursery Shopping Application/README.md

 A modern React-based e-commerce application for a plant nursery, built with Redux for state management and featuring a beautiful, responsive UI.

+> **Standalone Project**: This is a complete, self-contained React application ready for deployment.

 ## ✨ Features

 - **Plant Catalog**: Browse plants by categories (Air Purifying, Aromatic, Insect Repellent, Medicinal, Low Maintenance)